CodeReviewDAO/dxd_codereview/Reviews/219 - Casper Analytics - iOS-Android-Web/5 - Integrate Casper Signer/Review-2.md

 **Details of what will be delivered in milestone:**

-- Installation of Casper Analytics web and api project with Readme file.
-- Control of web pages.
-- Control of mobile application.
 - Project's casper signer connection control.

 **Acceptance criteria:**

-- Link to the repository of the API
-- Link to the repository of the Webapp
-- Webpp published on a specific website (the name of the website have to be defined) with pages
-- Create an alert via your smartphone or via a compatible browser.
 - Make a delegation using the casper signer

 **Additional notes regarding submission from OP:**